University Scholarship Policy

 recommending to the AVPEMM policies regarding need-based aid;

-conducting reviews and overall assessments of scholarship applications for which Financial Aid and Scholarships has awarding responsibility; and
+* conducting reviews and overall assessments of scholarship applications, as well as scholarship awarding formulas, for which Financial Aid and Scholarships has awarding responsibility; and

 serving as the final body for appeals pertaining to financial aid eligibility and athletic scholarships.